 1. National Dental Board Examination Part 1 scores.
 NBDE Part 1 scores are required to apply to the program.
 For application purposes, we accept the NDBE scores reported on your PASS Institutional Evaluation form.

 2. GRE scores.
-In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan, institution code 1839.
+In addition to reporting your scores on PASS, GRE scores must be electronically submitted to the University of Michigan.
+When submitting your GRE scores electronically, use institution code 1839 and do not choose a department code.
 For more information on sending GRE score reports, please visit https://www.ets.org/gre/revised_general/scores/send/.
-When submitting your GRE score electronically, use institution code 1839, department code Graduate School, option 5 - any other department.
 Please do not send paper copies.

 3. The Postdoctoral Dental Match Program Code.
 Applicants must participate in the Postdoctoral Dental Matching Program.
 For more information about this, please visit http://www.natmatch.com/dentres/.

 4. Professional Evaluations (PEF is a traditional letter of evaluation).
 You must submit 3 PEF evaluations in the PASS application.

 5. Submit/Upload dental transcripts online with your PASS application.